Quality Assessment evaluation

 Species quality control taxonomy

-Finally, assembled contigs were assigned taxonomic labels using [Kraken] in order to exclude potential contamination from genera other than the corresponding databases.
-Assemblies are disproved if only <80% of its contigs were assigned to the correct taxa.
+Finally, assembled contigs were assigned taxonomic labels using Kraken in order to exclude potential contamination from genera other than the corresponding databases.
+Assemblies are disproved if only <80% of the segments were assigned to the correct taxa.
+Segments are contigs uless the contig is greater than 20kbp in size in which case the contig is split into 10kbp segments.

 Masking

 The QA evaluation pipeline, also processes the assemblies in order to mask the sequence.
-Masking the sequence consists of replacing bases in the sequence whose base qualities are below a cutoff (10) with the [IUPAC code] for any base (i.e. “N”).
-Masked sequence for the assemblies in FASTA format is made [available for users to download](user_download_assemblies) from the EnteroBase website or [using the API](api_download_assemblies) in the case of programmers.
-(Downloadable assemblies may be available even if they failed QC providing that the earlier assembly stage did not fail itself).
+Masking the sequence consists of replacing bases in the sequence whose base qualities are below a cutoff (10) with the IUPAC code for any base (i.e. “N”).
+Downloading masked sequence for the assemblies in FASTA format from the website is described here or from the API here.
+(Downloadable assemblies may be available even if they failed QC providing that the earlier assembly stage did not fail itself).`

 Quality Control Criteria